thousight/react-native-draggable-switch/README.md

 # React Native Session Timer Modal
 A customizable session timer modal that times on the background.
-It won't work with Expo since makes use of [react-native-background-timer](https://github.com/ocetnik/react-native-background-timer) which requires native library linking.
+It won't work with Expo since it makes use of [react-native-background-timer](https://github.com/ocetnik/react-native-background-timer) which requires native library linking.

 ## Getting started

-`yarn add react-native-session-timer-modal react-native-background-timer`
+`yarn add react-native-session-timer-modal react-native-background-timer moment react-native-modal`

 ### Automatic Linking